khandaa/base_v1/README.md

 ```

 ## Features
 - **Payment Integration Module**: A comprehensive payment integration system with QR code management and transaction tracking.
 Admins can upload, activate, and manage payment QR codes through an intuitive UI.
+The module automatically creates required database tables on initialization.
 - **Feature Toggle System**: Admin and Full Access roles can manage feature flags via a dedicated UI and API.
 Use toggles to enable/disable features for controlled rollout, including the new payment integration module.
 - Activity Log page now displays timestamps in a readable format and includes a new 'IP Address / Port' column, showing the source of each activity if available.